-29. Many people who are part of his ‘natural’ support in the Republican Party have already spoken out against him.
-His current Secretary of State Rex Tillerson (the former President of the Exxon Oil Corporation) is reported to have called Trump a ‘Moron’.
+29. Even many people who are part of Trump's ‘natural’ support in the Republican Party have spoken out against him.
+His first Secretary of State Rex Tillerson (the former President of the Exxon Oil Corporation) was reported in August 2017 to have called Trump a ‘Moron’.
 Trump sacked Tillerson in March 2018 in a Tweet and this was how Tillerson found he was no longer US Secretary of State.

 30. In August 2017, in what has been called the Dim Dumb Don v Kim Jong-un dispute, Trump threatened to unleash “fire and fury like the world has never seen” on North Korea if it continued to expand its nuclear weapons programme.
 Shortly afterwards the Republican Chairman of the US Senate Foreign Relations Committee accused trump of setting the US “on a path to World War III”.
 Subsequently, this Committee, for the first time in over 40 years, started to examine the US President’s

 authority to launch a nuclear attack.
 Senator Chris Murphy (Democrat, Connecticut) explained the reason for this : “We are concerned that the President is so unstable, is so volatile, has a decision-making process that is so quixotic, that he might order a nuclear weapons strike that is so out of step with US national security interests”.
 That is a good assessment of Trump and they are right to be wary of his role in relation to nuclear weapons.
 He is so ignorant of all international diplomatic or political conventions that he has - again and again - openly promised to commit war crimes as a matter of policy.

 31. In the meantime, Trump’s personality is taking the world back to the extreme tensions of the ‘Cold War’ era.
 When tension is high, the possibility of an error or a misreading of events increases.
 With Trump in office it is important to remember how previous periods of international nuclear tension involving the USA arose.
 Some of us recall that in 1961 the USA tried to invade Cuba at the Bay of Pigs and failed.
 The next year the USA and Soviet Union confronted each other over US ballistic weapon deployments in Italy and Turkey (aimed at the Soviet Union).
 At the same time Cuba and the Soviets agreed they would deter the US from any future invasion attempts on Cuba by jointly setting up a ballistic missile launch facility in Cuba.
 Then, in September-October 1962, US spy planes discovered and photographed nine weapon sites in Cuba and also Soviet missiles on board a Soviet ship approaching Cuba.
-After a couple of weeks of stalemate, threats, and secret negotiations (and with the whole world holding its breath and in a state of intense stress) the US and Russia both backed away from this imminent all-out nuclear conflict.
+After a couple of weeks of stalemate, threats, and secret negotiations (and with the whole world holding its breath in a state of intense stress) the US and Russia both agreed to back away from this imminent all-out nuclear conflict.
 The whole global population had been staring at the imminent possibility of our own incineration and the end of civilisations across the world.
 It was the closest we have so far come to self-annihilation.
-As part of the agreements reached by them the USA and Russian weapons in Cuba, Italy and Turkey owned by the USA and Russia were then removed.
+As part of the 'climb-down' agreements the weapons in Cuba, Italy and Turkey owned by the USA and Russia were then removed.

 32. This ‘Cuban Missile Crisis’ was the closest the world has yet come to nuclear war.
 The

 Trump v North Korea dispute, though different in its character, may be heading towards a similar critical moment.
 However, since Kim Jong–un seems to be at least as quixotic and impulsive as Trump, its possible that critical mistakes and misjudgements might be made, leading to disaster.
 Trump thinks he won the Twitter exchange with North Korea in January 2018 now known as the 'My red button is bigger than your red button' spat.
 That showed again his appalling ignorance of global politics and diplomacy !
 This ignorance (on both sides) lies underneath Trump's announcement in March 2018 that he would meet Kim Jong-un soon.
-The risks in the Trump v Iran scenario are also high.
-Trump has said repeatedly that he will scrap the world’s means of dealing with Iran’s nuclear activities, so its impossible to say what will happen next in this fraxious relationship.
+The risks in the Trump v Iran scenario are also very high.
+Trump has said repeatedly that he will scrap the world’s agreed means of dealing with Iran’s nuclear activities, so its impossible to say what will happen next in this fraxious relationship.
 Certainly, the quixotic, impulsive and vindictive Trump should be kept well away from any military decisions, if we all want to stay safe.
 As we said above, in February 2018 he asked his military officials to start organising a massive public display of US Military forces.
 No doubt, he fantasises about himself being at the centre of this, just like all the worst fascist (and communist) leaders in history.